Bayesian Variable Selection for Function-on-Scalar Regression Models: a comparative analysis: Application to real data and the GCV criterion

 The design matrix was defined with the covariates positioned in the same order in which they were presented above, so we have $Z_{1}\beta_{1}(.)$ as the functional coefficient associated with the demographic density, $Z_{2}\beta_{2}(.)$ as a functional coefficient associated with the HDI, and so on.
 In addition, the covariates were standardized by their mean and standard deviation before applying the model (see Section 1 of the Supplementary Material).
-In addition, the intercept was estimated as described in Section \ref{sec:data_generation}.
+In addition, the intercept was estimated as described in Subsection \ref{sec:data_generation}.

 The Gibbs sampler implemented the proposed Bayesian model using two chains to enable a convergence diagnosis.
-The initialization of the chains, the maximum number of iterations, the choice of the \textit{burn-in} period, the spacing of points between sampled values, as well as the choice of the hyperparameters and obtaining the Bayesian estimates were all established following what was described in Section \ref{sec:data_generation} for the studies with synthetic data.
+The initialization of the chains, the maximum number of iterations, the choice of the \textit{burn-in} period, the spacing of points between sampled values, as well as the choice of the hyperparameters and obtaining the Bayesian estimates were all established following what was described in Subsection \ref{sec:data_generation} for the studies with synthetic data.
 Furthermore, we considered the model with $\mu$ as a parameter in this study.

-Before presenting any results, it is worth mentioning that B-splines were used for the basis expansion of all partial functional coefficients, considering three values for $K$ ($K=5$, $K=10$ and $K= 15$).
-The diagnostic analysis based on the method proposed by \cite{Gelman} attested for the convergence of the chains of the partial coefficients in all tested model configurations after the period of \textit{burn-in}.
+Before presenting any results, it is worth mentioning that cubic B-splines were used for the basis expansion of all partial functional coefficients, considering three values for $K$ ($K=5$, $K=10$ and $K= 15$).
+The diagnostic analysis based on the method proposed by \cite{Gelman} indicated convergence of the chains of partial coefficients across all tested model configurations after the \textit{burn-in} period.